nextgis/docs_ngmobile/source/load_geodata.rst

    :align: center
    :height: 10cm

-   The dialog of layer selection for importing geodata from your Web GIS.
+   Selecting layer for geodata import

 If Web GIS layer has a style, there is a possibility to choose not only vector data, but also raster data for importing.
 Vector data are downloading to the mobile device and can be used offline.
 Raster data can be used only online.
 A vector layer can be added/imported either as vector or as raster data.
 Tick off the type for the layer in the right side of the screen (see :numref:`ngmobile_layer_type_selection_pic`):